fvwmorg/fvwmorg.github.io/Wiki/Config/StartFunction/index.md

 ---
-layout : wiki
+layout: wiki
-title : StartFunction
+title: StartFunction
-type : function
+type: function
-weight : 600
+weight: 600
-description : |
+description: |
   The StartFunction is run as soon as Fvwm is done Reading the config file.
 Similarly the ExitFunction is run when fvwm ends.